-As one of the UNESCO sites of Iran, Golestan palace compound is an intangible cultural heritage of Iran located in city center of Tehran.
+As one of the UNESCO sites of Iran, Golestan palace compound is a tangible cultural heritage of Iran located in city center of Tehran.
 It is considered the best manifestation of Iranian art and architecture in Qajar era, 19th and 20th century, particularly under Naser al-Din Shah.
 This site has occupied an area of 4.5 Hectare near Tehran’s traditional bazaar.
 It has been built since 440 years ago.

 Golestan Palace Compound has consisted of several structures.
 In general, all of them have two sections of Andaruni (interior) and Biruni (exterior).
-The interior is known as Golestan Palace, which includes the courtyard of Dar al-Hokumah (Divan Khaneh) and a square-shape garden called Golestan garden.
-In northern part, palaces are interconnected by a few doors and corridors ending in “Andarun” or “Haram Khaneh”.
+The interior is known as Golestan Palace, which includes the courtyard of Dar al-Hokumah (Divan Khaneh) and a square-shaped garden called Golestan garden.
+In the northern part, palaces are interconnected by a few doors and corridors ending in “Andarun” or “Haram Khaneh”.
 This section was later extended as the number of Harem women had increased.

 The construction of this royal citadel started at the time of Shah Tahmasb, the Safavid King, and continued during Qajars.
-From functional point of view, this royal palace compound was used by both Pahlavi kings as well.
+From the functional point of view, this royal palace compound was used by both Pahlavi kings as well.

 Earlier Buildings in Golestan Palace Compound